-- Daniel, W. (2013): Biostatistics: A Foundation for Analysis in the Health Sciences (Tenth Edition).
+- Daniel, W and Cross, C. (2018): Biostatistics: A Foundation for Analysis in the Health Sciences (Eleventh Edition).
 Wiley. - Motulsky, H. (2017): Intuitive Biostatistics (Fourth Edition).
 Oxford University Press.

 The book by Daniel provides hundreds of additional examples and problems.
-In my opinion, it a very good book for purpose (a) above.
+In my opinion, it is a very good book for purpose (a) above.
 The book by Motulsky attempts to get across the ideas of statistics using verbal explanations and examples rather than equations, and is a very good book for purpose (b) above.
 The book does not, however, have problems, solutions, and exercises.